 Here, you'll find a beautiful 170-metre-long wooden wall that surrounds the Haiden (the main structure and the hall of worship) and 50 large copper lanterns that are used in religious ceremonies.
-The shrine has a rich interior with many original artifacts such as a shogun’s armour and sword, as well as maps dating back to the era.
+The shrine has a rich interior with many original artefacts, such as a shogun’s armour and sword, as well as maps dating back to the era.
 The Toshogu Shrine was declared a National Treasure in 1907.
 It's easy to find the shrine, right in front of Ueno Station.

-- Opening Hours: Daily from 09:00 – 17:00
+- Opening Hours: Daily from 9am to 5pm

-Tsukiji Fish Market
+The closed Tsukiji Fish Market

 - Opening Hours: Daily from 9.30am to 5pm (closed on Mondays)

 - Tel: +81 (0) 3-38285171

-If you are interesting in seeing some sumo training, you can visit several sumo stables where the wrestlers live and train together under strict regimes.
+If you are interested in seeing some sumo training, you can visit several sumo stables where the wrestlers live and train together under strict regimes.
 Practice is usually quite early in the day from around 06:00 until 11:00.
 Advance inquiry is a must.